MapConductor/android-sdk/docs/src/content/docs/setup/google-maps.md

 ## Next Steps

-Once Google Maps SDK is properly configured, you can use MapConductor's `GoogleMapsView` component as described in the Map View component documentation.
+Once Google Maps SDK is properly configured, you can use MapConductor's `GoogleMapView` component as described in the Map View component documentation.